-Food and wine scientists work in food, confectionery, wine and beverage manufacturing firms, in departments such as research, marketing and distribution, quality assurance, new product development and production as well as in the research and development of food standards regulation.
+Food and wine scientists work in food, confectionery, wine and beverage manufacturing firms, in departments such as research, marketing and distribution, quality assurance, new product development and production, as well as in the research and development of food standards regulation.
 Additional opportunities exist with equipment manufacturers, flavouring and food ingredient businesses and in the retail sector.

 Some food technologists are employed by government organisations such as the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and others work in state and territory government departments that are concerned with the quality of processed foods.
-Many find employment in large country centres near where foods are grown and processed.
+Significant numbers find employment in large country centres near where foods are grown and processed.

-Seafood technologists are employed in many areas of the fishing industry including quality control, factory management, developing new products and training fishers in the correct handling of seafood.
+Seafood technologists are employed in many areas of the fishing industry, including quality control, factory management, developing new products and training fishers in the correct handling of seafood.